rjkazlauskas/Active-Site-Analyser/Readme.md

 ## <a name="Quickstart"></a>Quickstart
 ----------------------------
-This program reads through pdb files and returns atoms that are close to a predifined active site residue specified by the user.
+This program reads through pdb files and returns atoms that are close to a a residue specified by the user.
-To set up please follow the steps below:
+To run:

-* make sure Input.csv, which contains all the parameters is in the working directory
+* input parameters should be in a file named input.csv in the working directory _input is capitalized below; does this matter?_
+* _needs more about the results of consensus finder needed_

-* using terminal, change directed (cd) into the folder that contains main.py and run the command "python main.py"
+* using terminal, change the working directory to the directory that contains main.py and run the command "python main.py"

 ## <a name="Introduction"></a>Introduction
 ----------------------------
-The goal of this program is to provide an extension of a current web-based consensus finder program (originally written by Bryan Jones) by identifying the regions near the active site using protein database (PDB) files.
-The current consensus finder returns substitutions throughout the amino acid sequence.
-To change the susbstrate specificity, researchers focus primarily on only the active site and in order to stabilize .
+This program extends the program consensus finder program (written by Bryan Jones) by identifying the regions near the active site.
+Consensus finder identifies allowed amino acid substitutions throughout a given amino acid sequence.
+Sometimes one would like to avoid changes in the substrate binding region (goal is protein stabilization); other times one would prefer changes in the substrate binding region (goal is changing substrate specificity).
+Active site finder allows users to choose the subset of the consensus finder results that are most appropriate.
-The consensus finder is written in Python and protein database files can be read using the molecular visualization system PyMOL.
+Active site finder is written in Python.
+Protein database files can be read using the molecular visualization program PyMOL.

  * For a full description of the module, visit the project page: kazlab@umn.edu